benjamindittwald/digitalservice-govdata-challenge-backend/README.md

 # Run with Docker

-A Docker image with the dashboard application is registered at gitlab.com.
-This section describes how to pull and run it via Docker.
+A Docker image of the dashboard application is hosted on gitlab.com.
+This section will guide you on how to pull and execute it using Docker.

 ## Prerequisites

-Install Docker 25.0.3.
-Other versions might work as well, but were not tested.
+You're required to install Docker version 25.0.3.
+While other versions might also operate, they haven't been rigorously tested.

 ## Pull and run